Four people seated on a stage

 A national conversation

-“What Can Become of Us?” — New York, October 2025
+“What Is the Language of Taste?” — Brooklyn, October 2025

-This program was inspired by Speak Sing Shout: We, Too, Sing America (2025) by Pakistani American artist Sarah K. Khan.
-The piece, eight blue and white porcelain serving vessels featuring images of spices, delicate flowers, and incense as depicted in the 16th-century Sultanate period recipe book The Book of Delights, is commissioned by IAJS and will be on view at BRIC in Brooklyn from October 7 to December 23, 2025.
+This program was inspired by Speak Sing Shout: We, Too, Sing America (2025) by Pakistani American artist Sarah K. KhanThe piece consists of eight blue and white porcelain serving vessels featuring images of spices, delicate flowers, and incense as depicted in the 16th-century Sultanate period recipe book The Book of Delights.

 Our second event was held in August 2025 at Chicago’s Zhou B Art Center, founded by Chinese immigrants.
 It featured weaver Kira Dominguez Hultgren, who used patterns from a variety of sources to challenge understandings of race and ethnicity, and of world building and world belonging.

-“How do we see ourselves in each other?” — Asheville, May 2025
+“How Do We See Ourselves in Each Other?” — Asheville, May 2025